 Southwest Elementary School

-- Southwest Elementary School's student population of 461 students has declined by 7% over five school years.
+- Southwest Elementary School's student population of 507 students has grown by 6% over five school years.

 |Grades Offered||Grades Kindergarten-8|

 - Southwest Elementary School is ranked within the bottom 50% of all 2,111 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AZ)|